procore/documentation/building_applications/building_apps_helper_library.md

 ## Things to Consider

-Here are a few points to consider as you work with the Procore Embedded App Helper library.
+Here are a few points to consider as you work with the Procore Iframe Helper library.

 - If your application uses the [OAuth 2.0 Authorization Code Grant]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_auth_grant_flow.md %}) flow, the user will be redirected to your application's registered `redirect_uri` with the authorization code included as a URL hash fragment.
 You will need to implement a callback function that parses this fragment in order to obtain the authorization code so that you can subsequently exchange it for an access token and successfully make calls to the Procore API.
 - If your application uses the [OAuth 2.0 Implicit Grant]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_implicit_flow.md %}) flow, the user will be redirected to your application's registered `redirect_uri` with the access token included as a URL hash fragment.
 You will need to implement a callback function that parses this fragment in order to obtain the access token so that you can successfully make calls to the Procore API.